Safely Limbing and Bucking Trees

 To simplify limbing small conifers, fell them across another tree to hold them off the ground, preferably at waist height.
 With an elevated stem, you can slide the saw along the stem rather than carry it.
 Swedes often fell trees across an elevated roller, similar to a sawhorse with a roller on top.
 As the stem is bucked into sections, it is pulled across the roller rather than walking along the tree.
 One cutter I studied felled up to seven trees together so he could limb all of them at once.

-Learn proper techniques for limbing and bucking wood before the tree felling starts.
+Learn proper techniques for limbing and bucking trees before the tree felling starts.

 Originally published in the May/June 2016 issue of Countryside.